Kleis

 Ship auth that feels effortless.

 Kleis is an OIDC provider and a Next.js SDK built for the modern web.
-PKCE, HTTP-only cookies, and Edge-ready middleware-without the bloat.
+PKCE, HTTP-only cookies, full SSO, and Edge-ready middleware - without the bloat.

 Terminal